ruralant/portfolio/src/posts/development/gatsby.md

 ---
-title: 'Using Deferred Static Generation with Analytics Tools'
+title: 'Using Deferred Static Generation with Analytics'
 date: 2021-11-18
 lastUpdated: 2021-11-18
 description: 'Only want to build out the most popular pages as static pages?
 No problem, you can use your analytics tool to control the usage of Deferred Static Generation in Gatsby.'